andreww2012/mongoose-zod/README.md

 const user = await User.findOne({ ... }).lean({ virtuals: false, anyOtherOption: true });
 ```

+Notes:
-Note: if you pass to .lean() anything but an object or null, these options won't be set.
+* If you pass to `.lean()` anything but an object or `null`, these options won't be set.
+* The described behaviour is achieved by defining a custom `lean` query method.
+If you also define a query method with `lean` name, it will override our version.

 ## FAQ